 Dog owners hear this question all the time, every time they walk their dog, and often multiple times per walk.
 For all dog lovers, this is the official icebreaker.
-The next question in line is usually “can I pet your dog?”.
-That is, if the person asking is polite; otherwise, an answer to the previous question is usually considered good enough according to most curious souls to go ahead with the “hellooooo doggy” and the patting on the head.
+The next question in line is usually “can I pet your dog?”
+That is, if the person asking is polite.
+Otherwise, an answer to the previous question is usually considered good enough according to most curious souls to go ahead with the “hellooooo doggy” and the patting on the head.

 The process is fairly simple.
 The owner orders a breed test kit which he receives by mail along with every tool he needs to take the sample.
-No blood samples are required; the owner only needs to use the collection brush and swap it inside his dog’s mouth to collect cheek epithelial cells.
+No blood samples are required; the owner only needs to use the collection brush and swap it inside its dog’s mouth to collect cheek epithelial cells.
 He then mails back the sample and the company proceeds with its analysis and sends him back the results by mail a couple of weeks later.
 The accuracy of the results, if the dog is mixed with some popular breeds, is as high as 96% according to some companies.

 Knowing a dog breed mix does more than satisfy curiosity.
 Typical behaviors and personalities vary from breed to breed.
 A dog owner can have a better understanding of his dog’s behavior just by being aware of his friend’s canine heritage.
 This is a helpful tool in the dog’s education and training.
 Of course, individual personalities and environment also have an important role in a dog’s behavior, but breed genetics is an important clue – why not get all the clues we can to understand our dogs?